By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 Can I negotiate a lower contingency fee percentage?

 Yes.
 Fee agreements are contracts subject to negotiation.
-Attorneys may accept lower percentages for straightforward cases, high-value claims, or when they face competition from other firms.
-Don't hesitate to discuss terms before signing.
+Attorneys may accept lower percentages for high-value claims, cases with clear liability, or when they're competing with other firms for your business.

 Do case expenses come out of my portion of the settlement?